ReefNexus/reefnexus/README.md

 <img src="mockuppics/addfishsmall.JPG" width="700px"/>

 Database Page:
 This page will allow users to search for fish in the database.
 As of now, the available parameters will be common name, scientific name, family name, and location.
-A second informational pane on the page will contain a list of fish that are curently unidentified but were seen by others.
+A second informational pane on the page will contain a list of fish that are currently unidentified but were seen by others.
 Users will have the option to identify the fish should they know it.

 There will also be an option to search for locations and view their respective statistics.
 This is currently not available in the mockup.